runpod/docs/docs/tetra/quickstart.md

 In this tutorial you'll learn how to:

 - Set up your development environment for Tetra.
+- Configure a [Serverless endpoint](/serverless/endpoints/overview) using a `ServerlessResource` object.
 - Create and define remote functions with the `@remote` decorator.
 - Deploy a GPU-based Tetra workload using RunPod resources.
 - Pass data between your local environment and remote workers.